 Teenagers spend more time outdoors than older adults do.
 Thus, making them more open to the impacts of certain air pollutants.
 Certain pollutants cause the release of the stress hormone.
 Their sensitive bodies may develop mental health issues because their bodies are already sensitive to air pollution.

 Factors that lead to Depression Symptoms

-High amounts of O₃ and other pollutants in the outdoor air damage the brain’s functionality among teens.
-Air pollutants like O₃ that are present outdoors can seriously impact them because they are more sensitive to the harmful effects of these pollutants.
+High amounts of O₃ and other pollutants in the outdoor air damage the brain’s functionality among teenagers.
+They spend more time outdoors than indoors.
+As a result, air pollutants like O₃ that are present outdoors can seriously impact them because they are more sensitive to the harmful effects of these pollutants.

 A healthy brain is crucial for the sound functioning of the body.
 High levels of air pollutants make it difficult for youngsters to maintain a healthy and sound brain and central nervous system.
 Due to this, their bodies lag in basic body functions.
 These include basic cognitive and fine motor skills, oral and writing abilities, etc. They feel worthless which blows their self-confidence and often leads to depression.

 The effects of air pollution and teenage depression are interrelated.
 Teenage depression can be caused due to air pollution.
 Children suffering from anxiety or depression symptoms are more vulnerable to the side effects of air pollution.
 This means that a child suffering from anxiety or depression is affected more by air pollutants than a child with no mental illness disorders.
 The rate of mood disorders, depression symptoms, anxiety, and other mental health conditions among teenagers is increasing due to increasing levels of sadness, stress, loneliness, etc.